AequilibraE/aequilibrae/docs/source/development/roadmap.rst

 * Public Transport

-    * Import of GTFS map-matching it into a project network
-    * Re-development of Public Transport data model for GTFS/AequilibraE
-    * Export of GTFS (enables editing of GTFS in QGIS
+    * Export of GTFS (enables editing of GTFS in QGIS)
-    * Public transit assignment
+    * Public transit assignment (Scheduled for 3rd Quarter 2023)

 * Project